-Note: If the major subject is East Asian Studies, and the minor is in the same language as that used to fulfil the language requirement for the major, a maximum of \star 30 at the senior level will be permitted, as \star 12 in the language are required for the major.

-- b.
-A minor in East Asian Studies requires EASIA 101, and a minimum of ★12 to a maximum of ★42 at the senior level, selected from East Asian content courses, which must include a minimum of ★6 at the 300- or 400-level.)
-See §42.3(6) for regulations pertaining to cross-listed courses. - c.
+- a.
+A minor in Chinese or Japanese requires a minimum of ★12 to a maximum of ★42 at the senior level in one of Chinese or Japanese, and must include a minimum of ★6 at the 300- or 400-level and at least ★6 in language courses at the senior level. - Note: If the major subject is East Asian Studies, and the minor is in the same language as that used to fulfil the language requirement for the major, a maximum of $\star 30$ at the senior level will be permitted, as $\star 12$ in the language are required for the major. - b.
+A minor in East Asian Studies requires EASIA 101, and a minimum of ★12 to a maximum of ★42 at the senior level, selected from East Asian content courses, or from non-language courses offered by the Department, and which must include a minimum of ★6 at the 300- or 400-level.)
+See §42.3(5) for regulations pertaining to cross-listed courses. - c.
 A combined languages minor is not offered, nor is a minor in Korean.